This connection—this ancient sakana bond—is just as irresistible as it is unbreakable.

 "While on a road trip from Southern California to Texas, about an hour northeast of San Antonio we passed through a little town called Comfort.
 I’d already been in the process of writing a wolf-shifter story, so naturally, I pictured an entire pack hiding in plain sight in the middle of this blink-and-miss it town.
 I spent the next 2 weeks plotting out a story that became the first book in the Sakana Series, Kiss of the Winter Moon.
 Where I had planned on another book taking second place, Shadow of the Summer Moon soon took its spot as the result of story hijacking by my beta reader, Janna.
 She’d dreamed Gunner Bodolf, the Comfort pack Alpha, met his sakana and her name was ‘Simone’.
 She gave me a few details and I took them, added a little over 126,000 other words and gave Gunner his happily ever after.”

-I had a life plan: Get out of San Francisco.
-Go home.
+I had a plan: Get out of San Francisco.
+Go home to Albuquerque.
 Start my new job.

 I hadn’t planned for Dain Louvel.
-Okay, so maybe I’d secretly hoped to see him, again, but I didn’t expect all those feelings I’d felt for him before to come rushing back and blindside me.
+Okay, so maybe I’d secretly hoped to see him, again, but I didn’t expect to be blindsided by the rush of feelings I had buried almost two years ago.
 I'd moved on.
 Well, sort of.

 I also hadn't planned on fighting for my life.